ben-thomas20/GUTS/BACKEND_COMPARISON.md

 - ✅ Lower learning curve
 - ✅ Better debugging tools

-**Recommendation**: Use C++ backend for production, keep Node.js backend for development/testing if needed.
+**Recommendation**: The project now uses the C++ backend exclusively.
+The old Node.js backend has been removed.